All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 For the recommended stay of 28-days, those in multi-occupancy rooms may pay around £6,000 whereas single-occupancy rooms can cost upwards of £8,000.

-Those suitable for home detox programmes can expect to pay around £1,500.
+Those suitable for home medically-assisted detox programmes can expect to pay around £1,500.

 Individuals should consider these price estimations, as well as individual factors such as insurance.